All Episodes

 He has been invited to speak at the Republican convention in Tampa.

-So that's that's what uh some are advising as Romney's way of dealing with this blind call for his tax returns to be released.
+So that's what some are advising as Romney's way of dealing with this blind call for his tax returns to be released.

-More of your phone call straight ahead after this.
+More of your phone calls straight ahead after this.

 Hey, look, the Boston Globe just last week was able to get hold of a Romney freshman high school report card from 1961.